FSSRepo/flash-attention-cpp/README.md

-You need to clone cutlass repository to build this
+You need to execute `get-cutlass.sh` to build this.